 When do AE’s start selling in SaaS companies?

-In most software as a service sales teams the role of the AE is to be introduced to sales leads once they have to qualified by a BDR (business development representative) or SDR (sales development representative).
+In most software-as-a-service sales teams, the role of the AE is to be introduced to sales leads once they have been qualified by a BDR (business development representative) or SDR (sales development representative).

 Once this has been established a demo of the product is created in the AE’s calendar which both the AE and the BDR/SDR attend.
 This is where the lead is taken through a full version of the product.
 The AE’s role in this demo is to determine if the lead is indeed an opportunity.
-This is done via a number of sales methodologies which we will cover in another lesson, BANT is a common one.
-Once it has been established that a lead is going to move forwards in the pipeline as an opportunity the lead becomes what is referred to as a sales qualified lead or a sales accepted lead.
+This is done via several sales methodologies which we will cover in another lesson, BANT is a common one.
+Once it has been established that a lead is going to move forward in the pipeline as an opportunity the lead becomes what is referred to as a sales-qualified lead or a sales-accepted lead.
 Different companies have different exact definitions of what this is but the general rule is that it is an AE’s role to decide whether or not a demo booked by a BDR/SDR qualifies to continue moving down the pipeline.

 What sales methodologies do SaaS AE’s use?

 Sales methodology is the term that we use to describe sets of hurdles that we set to qualify whether a customer is a legitimate opportunity for putting a SaaS contract in front of or not.
 These hurdles are generally pieces of information that we look to gather to understand if a customer meets a particular buying persona or if they are likely to buy from us.
-This tells the AE if they should invest the companies most restricted resource, time, on selling to this lead.
-The value of sales methodologies becomes more and more pronounced the more leads the company is getting and the less resource the company has to sell to each lead.
+This tells the AE if they should invest the company’s most restricted resource, time, on selling to this lead.
+The value of sales methodologies becomes more and more pronounced the more leads the company gets and the fewer resources the company has to sell to each lead.

-Sales methodologies tend to be build as easy to remember acronyms that act as check boxes.
+Sales methodologies tend to be built as easy-to-remember acronyms that act as checkboxes.
 The lack of one may not mean immediate dismissal of a lead, it may mean that the AE simply needs to work with the lead to bring other people into the conversation to ensure the opportunity can continue.
 A lot of the work here is what makes the difference between an average AE and a great AE.

 Let’s look at an example.